mattrussi/gitlab-com-runbooks/docs/events/README.md

 Infrastructure events are log messages that helpful for [incident management](https://about.gitlab.com/handbook/engineering/infrastructure/incident-management/) to help answer the question **what changes happened leading up to the event?**

+We collect events from all infrastructure and deployment pipelines for the staging (`gstg`) and production (`gprd`) environments.
+Other environments like `pre`, `release`, etc. are not included because they are not part of incident management.

 There are two ElasticSearch indexes that are used for events, `events-gstg` and `events-gprd`.
 These indexes are both configured in the non-prod ElasticSearch cluster nonprod-log.gitlab.net so that we are not tied to the availability of the production for event records.